We are reader-supported. We may earn an affiliate commission when you buy through the links on our site. Read More...

 The Fixie also comes in 11 colors, but it is also around $70 more expensive.
 So, keep these things in mind when choosing which one to get.

 If you have the extra money to spare, we recommend getting the Harper Fixie because of the flip-flop hub and the additional brakes.

 Retrospec Harper bikes are available in five sizes, from XS to XL.
 They fit riders between 4’9″ and 6’+ tall, so the range is pretty good.
 The recommended standover height ranges between 30.5″ and 35″, so make sure that your inseam length is not shorter than that because you won’t be able to stand over the bike.

-Do you want to know how does the Retrospec Harper fixed-gear single-speed bike compare to other similar models?
+Do you want to know how does the Retrospec Harper fixed-gear single-speed bike compares to other similar models?
 Let’s find out.